justgimmi/justgimmi.github.io/_pages/about.md

 ![CC](/images/Cowboy.png){: .align-center width="360px"}

-My research focuses on Bayesian statistics and computational statistics, with a particular focus in stochastic processes and geospatial statistics.
+My research focuses on Bayesian statistics (MCMC, Mixture and Dynamic modelling) ,computational statistics, and their application to stochastic processes and geospatial data analysis.

-I'm fascinated by the way these fields allow us to model uncertainty and extract meaningful information from complex data structures.
-Just to have an idea, you can explore my biggest works up until now through my [Bachelor's thesis](/files/Tesi_Triennale.pdf), [Italian Master's thesis](/files/Tesi_Magistrale.pdf) and [French Master's thesis](/files/Final_Project.pdf).
+You can explore my previous works:

+- [Bachelor's thesis](/files/Tesi_Triennale.pdf), focused on the probabilistic explanation of the Metropolis-Hastings algorithm;
+- [Italian Master's thesis](/files/Tesi_Magistrale.pdf), presenting a new document clustering algorithm based on a bootstrap p-value approach;
+- [French Master's thesis](/files/Final_Project.pdf), an initial attempt to model football results using random effects and dynamic Bayesian models.

+# Latest News

+- **September 2024:** working on *globalSolve*, an R library to solve economic models by global methods with [Andrea Fratini](https://andrea-fratini.github.io/);
+- **December 2024:** i will present my master thesis at the [CFE-CM statistics conference](https://www.cmstatistics.org/CFECMStatistics2024/index.php).